 She blushes.
 “Pot, we’re only 12.
 We don’t make out.”

 “You should try it.
 It makes the time fly by.”

-We walked in.
-The apartment was a typical kid’s room in shambles.
-A drum set and amps were in one corner.
+We walk in.
+The apartment is a typical kid’s room in shambles.
+A drum set and amps are in one corner.
 The opposite corner had several couches with a full ashtray and pot paraphernalia.
-The curtains were drawn, making the room feel like a dark cave.
+The curtains are drawn, making the room feel like a dark cave.

 “Should we get the electric guitars?
 We just brought acoustics.”

 “Only if Junior B jumps on his drum kit.”